matthewmueller/wrap-fn/Readme.md

 ### `wrap(fn, [done])([args, ...])`

-Wrap `fn` to support sync, async and generator functions.
+Wrap `fn` to support sync, async, promises and generator functions.
 Call `done` when finished.

 `wrap` returns a function which you can pass arguments to or set the context.